What is boilerplate code? Boilerplate code explained simply

 Rapid Prototyping

 Finally, boilerplate code accelerates prototyping and development.
-It allows developers to quickly put together a working prototype or MVP, which is critical for testing ideas or meeting tight deadlines.
+It allows developers to put together a working prototype or MVP, which is critical for testing ideas or meeting tight deadlines.

 Understanding the difference between Boilerplate code and custom code